Diggers: Iver, Buckinghamshire

+Response

+Oliver Cromwell and the Grandees' attitude to these groups was at best ambivalent and often hostile.

 Influence

 The San Francisco Diggers were a community-action group of activists and Street Theatre actors operating from 1966 to 1968, based in the Haight-Ashbury neighborhood of San Francisco.

 Since the revival of anarchism in the British anti-roads movement, the Diggers have been celebrated as precursors of land squatting and communalism.

-On April 1, 1999, the 350th anniversary of the Diggers' occupation of the English Civil War on the same hill, The Land Is Ours organised a rally, then occupied land at St. George's Hill near Weybridge, Surrey.
+On 1 April 1999, the 350th anniversary of the Diggers' occupation of the English Civil War on the same hill, The Land Is Ours organised a rally, then occupied land at St. George's Hill near Weybridge, Surrey.

 In 2011, an annual festival began in Wigan to celebrate the Diggers.
 In 2012, the second annual festival proved a great success and the sixth took place in 2016.
 In Wellingborough, a festival has also been held annually since 2011.
 Bolton Diggers were established in 2013 and have promoted the commons as a foil to privatisation.
-They have established community food gardens, cooperatives and the Common Wealth café, a pay-as-you-feel café using surplus food from supermarkets.
+They have established community food gardens, cooperatives and the Common Wealth café, a pay-what-you-want café using surplus food from supermarkets.
+The Manchester Urban Diggers, which operate out of Platt Fields Gardens, takes its name and ethos from the historical diggers, and supports developing food sovereignty through "educational services and growing fruit, vegetables and herbs to make available to the local community".